bdharrington7/nodebb-plugin-import-vanilla/README.md

 - ####Votes:
     * You can import votes on posts, if you had the Kudos plugin installed on Vanilla.
 You'd have to set the custom option: "kudosEnabled" to true: `{ "kudosEnabled": true }`

+- ####Bookmarks:
+   * The place you left off in a topic is preserved
+   * TODO: the place you left off in a topic indicates if that topic is unread for you or not

 ### Known issues:
 * Not Migrated: